vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 Thousands of copies of these leaflets were distributed during the electioneering campaign.

-Mr. Tilak 's pamphlet on " Self-determination " at- tracted much notice.
-It was sent to hundreds of states- men and politicians in England and abroad.
+Mr. Tilak 's pamphlet on " Self-determination " at###tracted much notice.
+It was sent to hundreds of states###men and politicians in England and abroad.
 Similarly his petition to the President of the Peace Conference as an elected representative of the Congress, was widely read.
 Of this no fewer than a lakh of copies were